styvane/raft/README.md

 ./target/debug/kvserver --config config.yaml --node-id 4 --port 25000
 ```

-Using the client to connect to the leader then Set/Get/Delete values.
+Using the client to connect to the leader, then Set/Get/Delete values.
-Not that leader discovery has not been implemented yet.
-So you will need to watch the log to identifier the leader.
+I did not implement leader discovery, so you will need to watch the log to identifier the leader.

 ```
 ./target/debug/kvserver-client --port 23000